Eric Chavez: New York Yankees (2011–2012)

-Arizona Diamondbacks
+Arizona Diamondbacks (2013–2014)

 Chavez agreed to a one-year contract worth $3 million with the Arizona Diamondbacks for the 2013 season.
 On June 1, 2013, Chavez was placed on the 15-day disabled list due to a minor right oblique tear.
 On December 19, 2013, Chavez re-signed with the Diamondbacks for $3.5 million.
 Chavez retired on July 30, 2014.

-Post-playing career
+Broadcasting career

 On February 26, 2015, Chavez was hired as a part-time color analyst for Oakland A's telecasts on Comcast SportsNet California.
 At the time, USA Today reported that Chavez would team with play-by-play announcer Glen Kuiper to call 20 games during the 2015 season, and would also serve as a pre-game and post-game studio analyst for the channel.

+Executive career

 Chavez served as a special assistant to Yankees executives Brian Cashman and Billy Eppler during the 2015 season.
 He was instrumental in scouting Didi Gregorius, his former teammate in Arizona, for the Yankees.
 When Eppler became the general manager of the Los Angeles Angels after the 2015 season, he hired Chavez as a special assistant.
 On August 5, 2018, the Salt Lake Bees announced that Chavez would replace Keith Johnson, who was promoted to the coaching staff of the Angels.

+Coaching career

 On December 22, 2021, the Yankees announced they had hired Chavez as an assistant hitting coach.
 On January 6, 2022, however, the New York Mets hired Chavez away from the Yankees and named him their hitting coach.
 After the 2022 season, the Mets moved Chavez from hitting coach to bench coach, and Jeremy Barnes took over as hitting coach.
 Chavez was later moved back to the hitting coach position following the 2023 season.
 The Mets fired Barnes and Chavez after the 2025 season.